Transcripts and other historical materials

 The minutes of each regularly scheduled meeting of the Committee provide a timely summary of significant policy issues addressed by meeting participants.
 The minutes record all decisions taken by the Committee with respect to these policy issues and explain the reasoning behind these decisions.
 From their emergence in their present form in February 1993 until December 2004, the minutes were published approximately three days after the Committee's subsequent meeting.
 In December 2004, the Committee decided to expedite the release of its minutes.
 Since then, the minutes have been made available to the public three weeks after the date of the policy decision, thus reducing the lag in their release by an average of about three weeks.
 The minutes are subsequently published in the Board's Annual Report.

-In addition to the summary information that is made available to the public in the press conference and with the minutes, the compilation and summary of individual projections (with randomized participant numbers in place of names) is made available to the public after five years.
+In addition to the summary information that is made available to the public in the press conference, the compilation and summary of individual projections (with randomized participant numbers in place of names) is made available to the public after five years.
+For SEP compilations from 2007 to 2015, a participant key linking numeric participant codes to participant names is released with a lag of ten years.
+Starting with the projections from March 2016, the participant key is released with a lag of five years.1

 The type of material now included in the FOMC minutes was covered in two separate documents from 1967-1992: the Record of Policy Actions and the Minutes of Actions.
 Before 1967 (prior to the Minutes of Actions), the Record of Policy Actions was the only document written for public release that described the proceedings of the FOMC.